-Objectives Action / tasks Start date Lead Monitoring/ Quality assurance Milestone/Succes s criteria Evaluation 3.1 Good quality support and guidance is available to support schools in fulfilling their statutory duties with regards to the provision of Collective Worship.
+Objectives Action / tasks Start date Lead Monitoring/ Quality assurance Milestone/Succes s criteria Evaluation Page 13 3.1 Good quality support and guidance is available to support schools in fulfilling their statutory duties with regards to the provision of Collective Worship.
 Evaluate the current 'Mirrors and Doors' materials.
 Survey RE subject leaders and Leadership teams - what advice is needed?
 Are existing materials fit for purpose?
 Clarify statutory duties for Collective Worship.
-Review national guidance and that provided by other SACREs.
+Review national guidance and that provided by other SACRES.
 Amend the existing materials and signpost to useful websites for collective worship ideas.
 Provide advice for schools that feed communities that are not broadly Christian in nature.
 July 2019 - completed by July 2020.
 AL, QSS and RECs.
 New CW materials and resources are shared and ratified by the full SACRE.
 Lancashire schools are fulfilling their statutory responsibilities for the provision of collective worship.
 Schools are provided with good quality advice and guidance via the website.
 Following the QSS meeting in March 21, the Mirrors and Doors materials are being revised and will be shared with schools in the autumn term 2021.It is hoped to include examples of good practice from other schools.
 3.2 The SACRE has a clear procedure established to ensure an efficient response to requests for disapplication. •QSS members to agree a protocol for dealing with any requests for disapplication and the granting of a determination.
 Advice taken from Democratic Services /national guidance and ratified by the full SACRE Dec 2018 РМ Chair to report protocol to full SACRE Clear protocols are followed if a HT requests disapplication.
 The protocol for dealing with a determination is included in the model collective Worship policy uploaded to the website.

-Objectives Action / tasks Start date Lead Monitoring/ Quality assurance Milestone/Succes s criteria Evaluation 3.3 The SACRE Simple, clear advice is uploaded to the RE website.
-Autumn 2018 JW Advice is shared with the SACRE prior to Headteachers are provided with clear provides Schools are signposted to more detailed 2010 publications. guidance to schools with clear advice on guidance from NASACRE and NATRE.
-Number/ nature of support them when dealing with how to respond Verbal advice is given from the LA officer on request. requests for a parental request to parental requests for The number of requests for parental withdrawal is reported annually to the full for withdrawal withdrawal from withdrawn is monitored annually.
+Objectives Action / tasks Start date Lead Monitoring/ Quality assurance Milestone/Succes s criteria Evaluation 3.3 •Simple, clear advice is uploaded to the RE Autumn JW Advice is shared with Headteachers are The SACRE provides website.Schools are signposted to more detailed 2018 the SACRE prior to publications. provided with clear guidance to schools with guidance from NASACRE and NATRE. support them clear advice on •Verbal advice is given from the LA officer on Number/ nature of when dealing with how to respond to parental request. requests for withdrawal is reported a parental request for withdrawal requests for The number of requests for parental withdrawn is monitored annually. annually to the full withdrawal from witherawn is monitored annually.
 SACRE meeting RE and Collective Worship.

-Measure of 1.
+Po Measure of 1.
 The revised Mirrors and Doors materials are shared with schools.
 These include exemplar good practice materials.

-success 2021 -
+lQe Measure of success 2021 -

 2023

+4 2023

 Key Priority 4 To ensure that the SACRE is effectively managed and works in close cooperation with the LA and other key stakeholders.
 Relevant columns should be RAG rated at the end of each term to indicate what has been achieved, what has been started but not yet embedded and what has not yet been achieved.
-Measures of SACRE meetings are purposeful and well represented. success.
+Measures of success.
+SACRE meetings are purposeful and well represented.
 Consideration is given to how SACRE can build a positive relationship with academies across Lancashire.
 The SACRE works positively in partnership with key local and national stakeholders.
 Children and Young people are provided with opportunities to participate in the development of RE The SACRE builds positive relationships with local teacher training organisations.
-Success An annual report and monitoring report is shared with all Lancashire schools and published on the NASACRE site annually. evaluated by: The impact of the action plan is evaluated once/ term by the full SACRE.
+Success evaluated by: An annual report and monitoring report is shared with all Lancashire schools and published on the NASACRE site annually.
+The impact of the action plan is evaluated once/ term by the full SACRE.